Water-returning engine

 A water-returning engine was an early form of stationary steam engine, developed at the start of the Industrial Revolution in the middle of the 18th century.
 The first beam engines did not generate power by rotating a shaft but were developed as water pumps, mostly for draining mines.
-By coupling this pump with a water wheel, they could be used to drive machinery.
+The main source of power to drive machinery in factories and furnaces was the Water wheel, and by using one of these 'returning engines' to return water from beneath a water wheel to above it the waterwheel could work with optimal flow at all times.

 The steam engine was not, as widely held, the cause of the Industrial Revolution, but rather arose as a result of it.
 The primary power source of the Revolution, certainly in the 18th century, was the water wheel, not the steam engine.

 The need for an independent prime-mover

 Blowing engines

 The origins of the water-returning engine begin with blowing engines used to provide the draught for blast furnaces and smelters.
 Although early furnaces may have been powered by human- or animal-powered bellows, once the Industrial Revolution began the new enlarged furnaces were blown by water wheel-powered blowing houses.

 Smelters are most economically located near the source of their ore, which may not have suitable water power available nearby.
 There is also the risk of drought interrupting the water supply, or of expanding demand for the furnace outstripping the available water capacity.
 In 1754 one furnace in the Weald was so drought-stricken that its manager considered hiring workmen to turn the wheel as a treadmill.